 Each EMA enables the allocation of energy among appliances and switching energy sources from grid to local generation or storage according to consumer preferences [1].
 EMA also enables automated demand-response (DR) services in a house, a residential community or a building consisting of multiple apartments for coordinating and allocating energy consumption and generation among multiple EMAs in different locations [6].
 DR programs are being offered to residential consumers for energy conservation and for energy management to align demand for power with available supplies for appliance usage and budget constraints.
 The co-ordination among EMAs offers improved energy management and overall efficiency according to customer preferences.

 Typical smart energy services can include integrated energy management for efficient energy usage.
 The coordinative energy management is a combination of DR services and distributed energy sharing and trading within the community, energy information sharing among multiple energy systems for more efficient energy usage, etc. These cooperative energy services offer benefits in electrical energy management in a house, a residential community or a building consisting of multiple apartments by energy sharing and trading among EMAs, EVs, DERs and home appliances [6].

+Collaborative autonomy-based communication for demand response management enables scalable charging infrastructure management while supporting ancillary services, ensuring grid reliability and improving resilience.
+There is no information exchange – not even a communication linkage – between charging infrastructure and EMA framework.

 EMA Protocol (EMAP) in Smart home integrated with EV charging